 Schedule for deadlines and procedures.

-No record of enrollment in the course will appear on the student’s transcript.

-A faculty member may administratively drop a student who does not attend class at any time during the first three weeks of instruction.
+A faculty member may administratively drop a student who does not attend class at any time during the first ten (10) days of instruction.
 If a faculty member does this, no record of enrollment in the course will appear on the students’ transcript.
 For this reason, a student absent from any class meeting during this period is responsible for contacting the instructor before the next class meeting to request being retained in the course.
-A faculty member is not obligated to administratively drop students who do not attend class meetings during the first three weeks of instruction.
+A faculty member is not obligated to administratively drop students who do not attend class meetings during the first ten (10) days of instruction.
 Thus, a student cannot expect instructors to administratively withdraw him/her in the event he/she is no longer attending class.

+Up to Three Weeks after Semester Instruction Begins (15 instructional days)

+A student may drop a course after registration and up through the first three weeks (15th instruction day) of the semester without permission.
+No record of enrollment in the course will appear on the student’s transcript.

+The Fourth Week of the Semester (16th day of instruction up through the Census Date)

+From 16th day of instruction after semester instruction begins and up through the Census Date, a student may drop a course by obtaining permission from instructor and department chair using the Drop/Withdrawal form.
+No record of enrollment in the course will appear on the student’s transcript.

-From Three Weeks After Semester Instruction Begins through the Twelfth Week of Instruction
+After the Census Date through the Twelfth Week of Instruction

-From three weeks after semester instruction begins through the twelfth week of instruction, a student may drop a course only for a serious and compelling reason.
+After the census date and through the twelfth week of instruction, a student may drop a course only for a serious and compelling reason.
 A “serious and compelling reason” is defined as an unexpected condition that is not present prior to enrollment in the course that unexpectedly arises and interferes with a student’s ability to attend class meetings and/or complete course requirements.
 The condition must be stated in writing on the appropriate form.
 The student must provide documentation that substantiates the condition The reason must be acceptable to and verified by the instructor of record and the department chair of the department in which the course is offered.
 Students may appeal a department chair’s decision to deny a request to drop a course for a serious and compelling reason to the appropriate Dean.

-The following are NOT to be considered as serious and compelling reasons for withdrawing from a course after the first three weeks of instruction: Failure to acquire required course materials, performing poorly on course assignments, and dissatisfaction with the subject matter, class, or instructor.
-The following unforeseen situations are likely to be serious and compelling reasons: prolonged and debilitating student illness or injury, terminal illnesses of family members and significant others, death or injury of family members and significant others, and other unforeseen events that arise after the first three weeks of instrcution that prevent a student from attending a course for a prolonged period of time.
+The following are NOT to be considered as serious and compelling reasons for withdrawing from a course after the twentieth day of instruction: Failure to acquire required course materials, performing poorly on course assignments, and dissatisfaction with the subject matter, class, or instructor.
+The following unforeseen situations are likely to be serious and compelling reasons: prolonged and debilitating student illness or injury, terminal illnesses of family members and significant others, death or injury of family members and significant others, and other unforeseen events that arise after the census date that prevent a student from attending a course for a prolonged period of time.
 However, the faculty member does not have to approve withdrawal from a course for these reasons, or other reasons, which are not deemed serious and compelling at the discretion of the instructor.

 When the appropriate form has been signed by the department chair and processed according to the instructions on the form, a "W" will be recorded on the student's transcript for that course.